GOAT: A Training Framework for Goal-Oriented Agent with Tools: A training framework for G oal- O riented A gent with T ools

-\textbf{Filtering via LLM} \ \ As illustrated in Figure~\ref{fig:graph_construction}d, edges that survive the similarity filter are further examined leveraging the reasoning capability of LLMs with a single LLM call per edge.
-Given API documents ($\text{doc}(n_i)$ and $\text{doc}(n_j)$) and the descriptions ($\text{In}(n_j, k)$ and $\text{Out}(n_i)$), the LLM determines whether the output of $n_i$ can meaningfully populate the $k$-th input of $n_j$ using the prompt in \cref{llm filtering prompt}.
-When the LLM judges the validity of edges, the LLM also generates a natural-language justification explaining why an edge is valid for edges deemed valid.
+\textbf{Filtering via LLM} \ \ As illustrated in \cref{fig:graph_construction}d, edges that survive the similarity filter are further evaluated using a single LLM call per edge.
+Given API documents ($\text{doc}(n_i)$ and $\text{doc}(n_j)$) and the descriptions ($\text{In}(n_j, k)$ and $\text{Out}(n_i)$), the LLM determines whether the output of $n_i$ can meaningfully populate the $k$-th input of $n_j$ using the prompt in Appendix~\ref{llm filtering prompt}.
+For edges deemed valid, the LLM also generates a natural-language justification explaining the semantic compatibility between the output and the input parameter.
 We reuse these justifications later in data construction (\cref{subsec:data_construction}) to guide argument generation.
-This filtering step checks for \textit{semantic plausibility} based on descriptions, without grounding in actual values.
+This step assesses \textit{semantic plausibility} based solely on descriptions, without grounding in actual values.

-\textbf{Filtering via API Call Execution} \ \ As illustrated in Figure~\ref{fig:graph_construction}e, candidate edges are finally validated through execution with three LLM calls per edge.
-Unlike the previous semantic-only check, this step grounds edges in \textit{concrete values} from real API executions.
-For each edge $(n_i, n_j, k)$, the LLM instantiates a call $c_i$ for $n_i$ by generating plausible arguments and execute it to obtain output $o_i$.
-It then constructs a destination API's call $c_j$ for $n_j$, filling the $k$-th argument with content extracted from $o_i$, and finally verifies whether $c_j$ is coherent and executable as a continuation of $c_i$ (\cref{api call filtering prompt}).
-By validating edges through real outputs, we eliminate connections that are semantically plausible but non-executable, ensuring that the final dependency graph represents reliable API workflows.
+\textbf{Filtering via API Call Execution} \ \ As in Figure~\ref{fig:graph_construction}e, candidate edges are finally validated through execution with three LLM calls per edge.
+Unlike prior semantic-only check, this step grounds edges in \textit{concrete values} obtained from real API executions.
+For each edge $(n_i, n_j, k)$, the LLM first generates plausible arguments to execute a source API call $c_i$ for $n_i$ and obtain its output $o_i$.
+It then constructs a destination API's call $c_j$ for $n_j$, filling the $k$-th argument with content extracted from $o_i$, and finally verifies whether $c_j$ is coherent and executable as a continuation of $c_i$ (Appendix~\ref{api call filtering prompt}).
+By validating edges through actual executions, this step removes semantically plausible but non-executable connections, ensuring that the final dependency graph represents reliable API workflows.